 Basketball/hockey courts in Carl Schurz Park

-The gorgeous green space hosts its second annual film fest!
-Catch the animated An American Tail on July 29 and Albert Brooks' satire Lost in America (best for sophisticated tweens) on August 12.
+The gorgeous green space hosts its fifth-annual film fest.
 Bring a chair or blanket and arrive early for complimentary popcorn.

 Summer on the Hudson: Pier I Picture Show – Upper West Side